Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

 NEOWallet (Web Wallet)

-Developed by OnChain developers, NEOWallet is a secured web wallet which doesn’t store your private keys.
+Developed by OnChain developers, NEOWallet is a secured web wallet that doesn’t store your private keys.

 The NEOWallet allows users to store/transact in NEO/GAS, and they can also claim their generated GAS if they are holding NEO in this wallet.